 According to The Spruce, “Vinyl Siding is primarily composed of polyvinyl chloride (PVC), and the manufacturing process produces greenhouse gases such as nitrogen oxide as well as carcinogens including dioxin.”

-Producing vinyl siding also uses a lot of electricity, and it can emit sulfur dioxide which causes smog and acid rain.
-These chemicals not only can harm employees working at the plants but also nearby communities.
+Producing vinyl siding also uses a lot of electricity, and it can emit sulfur dioxide, which causes smog and acid rain.
+These chemicals can harm not only employees working at the plants but also nearby communities.

 It won’t necessarily lower energy bills

-After reading all of these reasons not to choose vinyl siding, you may be wondering if there are siding options other than wood based siding and vinyl.
-It turns out that HardiePlank® Siding compared to vinyl siding requires much less maintenance, is more durable, and is non-combustible.
-Also, when HardiePlank® Siding is compared to wood based siding, it resists rotting longer, holds paint better, and is more resistant to pest damage.
+After reading all of these reasons not to choose vinyl siding, you may be wondering if there are siding options other than wood-based siding and vinyl.
+It turns out that HardiePlank® Siding compared to vinyl siding, requires much less maintenance, is more durable, and is non-combustible.
+Also, when HardiePlank® Siding is compared to wood-based siding, it resists rotting longer, holds paint better, and is more resistant to pest damage.

 Don’t settle for a siding option that’ll leave your family less protected and your home with a greater chance of warped siding and chipped paint.
-If you’re looking for a siding contractor in the Richmond, VA area, Blue Ridge Exteriors is your one stop shop.
+If you’re looking for a siding contractor in the Richmond, VA, area, Blue Ridge Exteriors is your one-stop shop.
 They specialize in installing ColorPlus® Siding to compliment and protect any home.